MGDA Converges under Generalized Smoothness, Provably: Preliminaries

 where $\alpha$ is the step size, $d$ is the update direction, and the first-order Taylor approximation is applied at $x$.
 To efficiently solve the above problem in \cref{eq:maxmin}, we substitute the following relation

-where $\mathcal{W}$ is the probability simplex over $[K]$, and the regularization term $-\frac{1}{2}\|d\|^2$ is to regulate the magnitude of our update direction.
-The solution to the problem in \cref{eq:maxmind} can be obtained by solving the following problem \cite{xiao2024direction}
+where the regularization term $-\frac{1}{2}\|d\|^2$ is to regulate the magnitude of our update direction.
+The solution to the problem in \cref{eq:maxmind} can be obtained by solving the following problem \citep{desideri2012multiple}:

-The above approach has been widely used in e.g., deterministic MGDA and its variants such as CAGrad, and PCGrad \cite{desideri2012multiple,yu2020gradient,liu2021conflict}.
+The above approach has been widely used in various variants of MGDA such as SDMGrad, CAGrad, and PCGrad \citep{xiao2024direction,yu2020gradient,liu2021conflict}.

-\textbf{Stochastic MGDA.} SMG \cite{liu2021stochastic} is the first stochastic MGDA.
+\textbf{Stochastic MOO.} SMG \citep{liu2021stochastic} is the first stochastic MGDA.
 It directly replaces the gradients with stochastic gradients and the update rule becomes

 where $\nabla F(x;s)$ is the estimate of $\nabla F(x)$ based on the sample $s$.
 However, this leads to a \textbf{biased} gradient estimation of the update direction $d_s^*$, and thus it requires an increasing batch size.
-To solve this issue, another work MoCo \cite{fernando2022mitigating} introduces a tracking variable $Y$ as a stochastic estimation of the true gradient.
+To solve this issue, another work MoCo \citep{fernando2022mitigating} introduces a tracking variable $Y$ as a stochastic estimation of the true gradient.
 Afterward, a double-sampling strategy is proposed by \cite{chen2024three,xiao2024direction} to generate a near-unbiased update direction.

-All the works mentioned above require bounded gradients such as \cite{chen2024three,fernando2022mitigating,xiao2024direction} or $L$-smoothness such as \cite{ban2024fair,liu2021conflict,navon2022multi,yang2024federated}.
-Their analyses do not apply to $\ell$-smoothness objectives studied in this paper, since the Lipschitz constant is potentially infinity.
+{\bf Strong assumptions in analysis.} All the works mentioned above require bounded gradients such as \cite{chen2024three,fernando2022mitigating,xiao2024direction} or $L$-smoothness such as \cite{ban2024fair,liu2021conflict,navon2022multi,yang2024federated}.
+Their analyses do not apply to generalized $\ell$-smoothness objectives, since the Lipschitz constant is potentially infinity.